 Bank stocks, admittedly, are not the sexiest investment vehicle.
-After all, with Coinbase Global Inc (NASDAQ:COIN) and Dogecoin (CRYPTO: DOGE) monopolizing investor chatter, bank stocks seem so very yesteryear.
+After all, with Coinbase Global Inc COIN and Dogecoin DOGE/USD monopolizing investor chatter, bank stocks seem so very yesteryear.

 And even among those who put their faith and funds into bank stocks, it often seems like the usual suspects get the surplus amount of attention with the money center monoliths and the XL-sized regionals inevitably hogging whatever spotlight shines on this sector.